proycon/clam/docs/api/source/index.rst

 CLAM is entirely written in Python, runs on UNIX-derived systems, and is available as open source under the GNU Public License (v3).
 It is set up in a modular fashion, and offers an API, and as such is easily extendable.
 CLAM communicates in a transparent XML format, and using XSL transformation offers a full web 2.0 web-interface for human end users.

+**This documentation only concerns the API**.
+F
+For *full documentation* consult the `CLAM manual
+<https://github.com/proycon/clam/raw/master/docs/clam_manual.pdf>`__, also accessible through the CLAM website
+at http://proycon.github.io/clam .
+It is recommended to read this prior to starting with this API documentation.

 Contents: